 Student Emergency Grants will be awarded to undocumented and international students who were enrolled at the census dates for spring, 2020, summer, 2020, fall, 2020, and spring, 2021.

-Student Emergency Grants will be awarded to all degree seeking students (including undocumented and international) who are/were enrolled at the census date for the summer, 2021, fall, 2021, and spring, 2022.
+Student Emergency Grants will be awarded to all degree seeking students (including undocumented and international students) who are/were enrolled at the census date for the summer, 2021, fall, 2021, and spring, 2022.

 Do I need to apply for HEERF III funding?

-No, students do not need to apply for ARP funding.
-Eligible students will receive ARP funds through an automated process which does not require an application for semesters spring, 2020 through summer, 2021.
+No, students do not need to apply for CRRSAA funding.
+Eligible students will receive CRRSAA funds through an automated process which does not require an application.
 Those who have already signed up for direct deposit will receive their grants faster than those who will be mailed checks.
 Please make sure your mailing address in NEIUport is up to date.
-(To set up an electronic payment account, please log into NEIUport and access the student tab.
+(To set up an electronic payment account, please log into NEIUport and access the Student tab.
 Locate the link for “Payment/Refund” and then follow the instructions to create an electronic payment account.)

 Can I apply my ARP funds against my University balance instead of receiving a refund?